purpurite/purpurite/README.md

 > A palette is a selection of colors from the colorscheme.

-Unlike most themes, moonlitPurple has multiple palettes for different uses.
+Unlike most themes, purpurite has multiple palettes for different uses.

 ### Base Palette